 Your work will be assessed via coursework submitted for each module.
 Which actual assessments you do will depend on which optional modules you choose, as well as your core modules (Table 5).
 All course work is submitted via Canvas (further details about Canvas can be found below).
-Deadlines for the assessments for this academic year can be found in the Assessment Overview linked here.
+Deadlines for the assessments for this academic year can be found in the Module Guides which will be distributed approximately 1 month before the module starts.